 Deadline: 2022

 Summary: Covering nearly two-thirds of the world’s oceans and about 95% of their volume, areas beyond national jurisdiction (ABNJ) comprise the high seas (water column) and the subjacent international seabed (the Area).
 These areas contain a rich biodiversity of both ecological and socioeconomic importance.
 However, this biodiversity is under mounting pressure, including from overexploitation, pollution, the impacts of climate change, and the spread of invasive species.
 The increasing demand for marine resources in the coming decades – for food, minerals or biotechnology – risks further exacerbating this problem.
-Faced with these challenges and following over a decade of preparatory work, an overwhelming majority of States in the United Nations agreed in 2017 on the need for a new legally binding instrument under the 1982 United Nations Convention on the Law of the Sea (UNCLOS).
-The envisioned international agreement would further implement existing principles in UNCLOS in order to achieve a more holistic management of high seas activities, which should better balance the conservation and sustainable use of marine resources.
+Faced with these challenges and following over a decade of preparatory work, an overwhelming majority of States in the United Nations agreed in 2017 on the need for a new legally binding instrument under the 1982 United Nations Convention on the Law of the Sea (UNCLOS) to conserve and sustainably use marine biological diversity of areas beyond national jurisdiction (the "BBNJ Agreement").
+The negotiations of the new BBNJ Agreement have been completed in March 2023.
+This international agreement further implements existing principles in UNCLOS to achieve a more holistic management of high seas activities, which should better balance the conservation and sustainable use of marine resources.
 These principles include the obligation of cooperation, the science-based approach to the conservation and management of marine resources, the duty to protect and preserve the marine environment, and the duty to undertake prior impact assessment of activities.
-This agreement should cover four areas: 1) marine genetic resources and the sharing of benefit; 2) area based management tools, including marine protected areas; 3) environmental impact assessments; and 4) capacity building and the transfer of marine technology.
-It would also further support the achievement of the 2030 Agenda for Sustainable Development, in particular Sustainable Development Goal 14 (“Life Below Water”).
-The ongoing negotiations also offer perspectives with regard to establishing procedures for identifying and managing marine protected areas in the high seas.
-The EU and its Member States have been engaged in this process since its beginning .
+The agreement covers four areas: 1) marine genetic resources and the sharing of benefit; 2) area based management tools, including marine protected areas; 3) environmental impact assessments; and 4) capacity building and the transfer of marine technology.
+It further supports the achievement of the 2030 Agenda for Sustainable Development, in particular Sustainable Development Goal 14 (“Life Below Water”).
+It offers perspectives with regard to establishing procedures for identifying and managing marine protected areas in the high seas.
+The EU and its Member States have been engaged in this process since its beginning.
 They have launched a High Ambition Coalition in February 2022, at the One Ocean Summit, to enhance momentum and mobilize countries in support of achieving an ambitious and inclusive agreement the soonest.
-An agreement was reached on the BBNJ Treaty at the resumed fifth Intergovernmental Conference in March 2023.
-The signature of the Treaty is expected later in 2023.
+They were among the first to sign the new treaty and engaged in the ratification process.
+The EU has completed its ratification process and is ready to ratify the new Treaty by the Third UN Ocean Conference that will take place in France in June 2025.
+The EU Member States are also engaged in the ratification process, pursuing the same objective.

 Links: